timjogorman/RicherEventDescription/guidelines.md

 a few hard and fast laws of usage to keep in mind:
-- Even if a section or paragraph is repeated several times in a note, *the first instance of that section or paragraph which occurs must be fully annotated}.
+- Even if a section or paragraph is repeated several times in a note, *the first instance of that section or paragraph which occurs must be fully annotated*.
 DUPLICATE is only used for subsequent repetitions.
 - DUPLICATE text must stand off from novel text in some way.
 An inline quote or repetition does not qualify as DUPLICATE, even if it is a verbatim repetition.
 For example: